kachan1208/hello-world/twilio.md

 ```

-The `EThree.initialize()` function gets the user's Virgil JWT, checks whether a user already has a private key saved in local storage and a published public key on Virgil Cloud.
+The `EThree.initialize()` function gets the user's Virgil JWT, parses it, initializes the library and returns its instance, which is further used with user's `identity`.
 The `EThree.initialize()` function must be used on SignUp and SignIn flows.

 ## Step 3: Register Users on Virgil Cloud
 User Registration on Virgil Cloud consists of generating a public-private keypair for a user, saving the private key on their device and publishing the public key on the Virgil Cloud (for other users to reference).